 With the launch of our House system we have also added into our offer a vast amount of house competitions, that are varied and exciting as well as being focused on key pastoral areas for our academy such as attendance and behaviour.
-There are 36 competitions scheduled, not including the 6 Trust wide house competitions.
+There are 40 competitions scheduled, including the 2 Trust wide house competitions.
 Our house assemblies focus on promoting these competitions and driving the excitement as well as delivering a 3 weekly character assembly to our students, aligned with our whole school assembly schedule.
 Our competitions range from limbo to university challenge and are designed to ensure all students have the opportunity to take part in something and represent their house.
 Our house ethos is to support and motivate and although the element of competition between the houses will be strong, students will learn to respect each other and see our academy as one community also.
-We also have a community outreach programme planned which features Harvest festival at the church, Remembrance service at the local war memorial, opportunities for our feeder primary schools to join in with village games, as well as organising community charity events such as Race for life.
+We also have a community outreach programme planned which features Harvest festival at the church, Remembrance service at the local war memorial, opportunities for our feeder primary schools to join in with village games, as well as organising community charity events such as Race for life

 As part of our character plan, we are ensuring that all students have leadership opportunities within the academy and we are tracking this systematically to ensure all our marginal groups have access and are developing those leadership qualities.
 Leadership roles include; transition leaders, subject leaders, House Captains, Student voice leaders as well as E-safety and anti-bullying leaders.
 Lunchtime enrichment clubs are in the process of being organised and include drama, crafts, literacy, music, gardening, young carers and many more.